ronin-rb/scripts/README.md

 ## ronin-dev.sh

-A script that sets up a [ronin-rb] development environment.
+A script that sets up a local [ronin-rb] development environment.

 ### curl && bash